elsie-dev/Purple-Rabbit/readme.md

 # Purple Rabbit

-This is the job test if you wish to join the DevOps team here at Twentyfour.
+The job test for Twentyfour.

 ## Contents